TrevorAtMeetings/ape_base_1/PUMP_SELECTION_METHODOLOGY.md

 - Filter pumps by type if specified
 - Calculate performance at duty point
 - Exclude pumps with <40% efficiency
+- If NPSHa is provided, exclude pumps where NPSHr ≥ NPSHa

 ### Step 2: Operating Point Optimization
 - Find best operating point within ±10% flow tolerance